Rosalinda Rodríguez: Early life

-Rosalinda was born on september 18th, 1970 in Tampico Tamaulipas, Mexico during hurricane Beulah.
+Rodríguez was born on September 18, 1970, in Tampico, Tamaulipas, Mexico, during Hurricane Beulah.

 Her parents are José Rodríguez Cantú and Concepción Cienfuegos de Rodriguez, and she has two sisters and a brother.

-She has a bachelor's degree in Marketing from the Tecnológico de Monterrey.
+She has a bachelor's degree in marketing from the Tecnológico de Monterrey.

 Career

-Rosalinda began her career as a journalist in 1989 in the Newscast Info 7.
-In 1994 she was promoted to the TV AZTECA weather segments.
+Rodríguez began her career as a journalist in 1989 on the newscast Info 7.
+In 1994 she was promoted to the TV Azteca weather segments.

-Meanwhile, she began her stage career with productions like Federico García Lorca's Yerma, Lissistrata by Aristófanes, Our Town by Thornton Wilder, El Marasmo by Hernán Galindo, and Diálogo entre el Amor y un viejo by Rodrigo de Cota.
+Meanwhile, she began her stage career with productions like Yerma by Federico García Lorca, Lissistrata by Aristófanes, Our Town by Thornton Wilder, El Marasmo by Hernán Galindo, and Diálogo entre el Amor y un viejo by Rodrigo de Cota.

-In 1998, she moved to Miami, Florida, in the United States of America, to pursue a career in Television and Film.
-She was cast in several soap operas on Telemundo, turning a supporting character like Cantalicia Muñetón into a Leading character, which led to great popularity and legions of fans, as well as award recognitions as Best Actress, Best Supporting Actress, and Audience's Favorite Actress.
+In 1998, she moved to Miami, Florida, United States, to pursue a career in television and film.
+She was cast in several soap operas on Telemundo, turning a supporting character like Cantalicia Muñetón into a leading character, which increased her popularity and fan following, as well as award recognitions such as Best Actress, Best Supporting Actress, and Audience's Favorite Actress.

 During another hurricane, she met her husband, Kenneth Jenkins, and they welcomed their first child, Kevin José Jenkins, in 2002.

-Her career continued with more roles in stage in Seis personajes en busca de Autor by Luiggi Pirandello, A dos cincuenta la Cuba libre by Ibrahim Guerra, El sueño Americano by Eduardo Pardo, Bodas de Sangre by Federico García Lorca, A Streetcar Named Desired by Tennessee Williams, El Principio de Arquímedes by Joseph María Miró and Mujeres ligeras by Indira Páez, with whom she also worked in the play Mujeres de par en par.
+Her career continued with more roles on stage, such as Seis personajes en busca de Autor by Luigi Pirandello, A dos cincuenta la Cuba libre by Ibrahim Guerra, El sueño Americano by Eduardo Pardo, Bodas de Sangre by Federico García Lorca, A Streetcar Named Desire by Tennessee Williams, El Principio de Arquímedes by Joseph María Miró and Mujeres ligeras by Indira Páez, with whom she also worked on the play Mujeres de par en par.

-She achieved recognition as Doña Rosa Saavedra de Rivera, the mother of the Latin phenomenon Jenni Rivera, in her biopic for Telemundo, and in 2019 she received several awards and critics recognition for her performance in the short film Interview with Marilyn, by director Agatino Zurría, which earned her the Best Actress award on June 9th at the Independent Short Awards, as well as the 2020 Action on Film International Festival, in Las Vegas, Nevada.
-The Lonely wolf film festival praised her work "Rosalinda Rodriguez's infectiously charming performance, where she pushes past her Marilyn Monroe facade into her unique quirks and personal magnetism", while the website Short Films Matter stated that: "Rosalinda Rodriguez carries the film throughout – her bilingual portrayal of the Latino immigrant actress deserves applause and provides for entertaining viewing."
+She gained recognition for portraying Doña Rosa Saavedra de Rivera, the mother of the Latin singer Jenni Rivera, in the Telemundo biopic Jenni Rivera: Mariposa de Barrio.
+In 2019, she received several awards and critics' recognition for her performance in the short film Interview with Marilyn, directed by Agatino Zurría, which earned her the Best Actress award on June 9 at the Independent Short Awards, as well as the 2020 Action on Film International Festival in Las Vegas, Nevada.
+The Lonely Wolf Film Festival praised her work, stating that "Rosalinda Rodriguez's infectiously charming performance, where she pushes past her Marilyn Monroe facade into her unique quirks and personal magnetism", while the website Short Films Matter stated that "Rosalinda Rodriguez carries the film throughout – her bilingual portrayal of the Latino immigrant actress deserves applause and provides for entertaining viewing."